 On 13 May 2016 the Parliament of Georgia passed a bill on corporate income tax reform (also known as the Estonian model of corporate taxation), which mainly moves the moment of taxation from when taxable profits are earned to when they are distributed.
-The law has entered into force in 2016 and is effective for tax periods starting after 1 January 2017 for all entities except for financial institutions (such as banks, insurance companies, microfinance organizations, pawnshops), for which the law will become effective from 1 January 2019.
+The law has entered into force in 2016 and is effective for tax periods starting after 1 January 2017 for all entities except for financial institutions (such as banks, insurance companies, microfinance organizations, pawnshops), for which the law was intended to become effective from 1 January 2019.

 On 28th of December 2018, the law was further amended.
-The Financial Institutions 'transition to the new taxation system becomes effective from 1 January 2023, instead of 1 January 2019.
-As these announcements were not enacted as at 31 December 2017, deferred tax assets and liabilities are remeasured to the amounts that are estimated to be utilized in the period from 1 January 2018 to 31 December 2018.
+The Financial Institution's transition to the new taxation system becomes effective from 1 January 2023, instead of 1 January 2019.